olin-toolboxes/toolboxes.web/_toolboxes/heroku.md

     $ heroku local web
     ```

-    Running `heroku local` has the same effect as running `python3 hello.py`, but it uses the same `Procfile` that Heroku will use.
+    Running `heroku local` has the same effect as running `python hello.py`, but it uses the same `Procfile` that Heroku will use.
-    Running therefore `herokku local` tests more of what will happen “in production” than running `python3 hello.py` does.
+    Running therefore `herokku local` tests more of what will happen “in production” than running `python hello.py` does.
     (See [The Twelve-Factor App: Dev/prod parity](https://12factor.net/dev-prod-parity).

 4. Now `git push heroku master` again.
 This time the deploy should succeed: